CHAD: Combinatory Homomorphic Automatic Differentiation: Key ideas

 \subsection{A Practical Implementation in Haskell}

 Next, we address the practicality of our method (in \S\ref{sec:implementation}).
-The code transformations we employ are not too daunting to implement and they are well-behaved in the sense that the derivative code they generate grows linearly in the size of the original source code.
+The code transformations we employ are straightforward to implement and they are well-behaved in the sense that the derivative code they generate grows linearly in the size of the original source code.
 However, the implementation of the required linear types presents a challenge.
-Indeed, types like $\copower{(-)}{(-)}$ and $(-)\multimap (-)$ are absent from languages such as Haskell and OCaml.
-Luckily, in this instance, we can implement them using abstract data types by using a (basic) module system: \begin{insight}\emph{ Under the hood, $\copower{\ty}{\ty[2]}$ can consist of a list of values of type $\ty\t*\ty[2]$.
-Its API ensures that the list order and the difference between $\PlusList{xs}{[(\trm, \trm[2]), (\trm, \trm[2]')]}$ and $\PlusList{xs}{[(\trm, \trm[2]+\trm[2]')]}$ (or $xs$ and $\PlusList{xs}{[(\trm, 0)]}$) cannot be observed: as such, it is a quotient type.
-Meanwhile, $\ty\multimap \ty[2]$ can be implemented as a standard function type $\ty\To\ty[2]$ with a limited API that enforces that we can only ever construct linear functions: as such, it is a subtype.} \end{insight} This idea leads to our reference implementation of CHAD in Haskell (available at \href{https://github.com/VMatthijs/CHAD}{https://github.com/VMatthijs/CHAD}), which generates perfectly standard simply typed functional code that is given a bit of extra type-safety with the linear types, implemented as abstract types.
-To illustrate what our method does in practice, we consider two programs of our higher-order source language, that we may want to differentiate in Fig. \ref{fig:higher-order-ad-example} (a) and (b).
-The forward- and reverse-mode derivatives that our CHAD implementation generates for these programs are listed in Fig. \ref{fig:higher-order-ad-example} (c) and (d), again modulo minor simplifications that aid legibility but have no significant run-time implications.\footnote{For information on the exact simplifications performed, see Appendix \ref{appx:impl-simpl}.}
+Indeed, types such as $\copower{(-)}{(-)}$ and $(-)\multimap (-)$ are absent from languages such as Haskell and OCaml.
+Fortunately, in this instance, we can implement them using abstract data types and a basic module system: \begin{insight}\emph{ Under the hood, $\copower{\ty}{\ty[2]}$ can consist of a list of values of type $\ty\t*\ty[2]$.
+Its API ensures that the list order and the difference between $\PlusList{xs}{[(\trm, \trm[2]), (\trm, \trm[2]')]}$ and $\PlusList{xs}{[(\trm, \trm[2]+\trm[2]')]}$ (or $xs$ and $\PlusList{xs}{[(\trm, 0)]}$) cannot be observed; in this sense, it is a quotient type.
+Meanwhile, $\ty\multimap \ty[2]$ can be implemented as a standard function type $\ty\To\ty[2]$ with a limited API that enforces that we can only ever construct linear functions; in this sense, it is a subtype.} \end{insight} This idea leads to our reference implementation of CHAD in Haskell (available at \href{https://github.com/VMatthijs/CHAD}{https://github.com/VMatthijs/CHAD}), which generates perfectly standard simply typed functional code that is given extra type safety by the linear types, implemented as abstract types.
+To illustrate what our method does in practice, we consider two programs of our higher-order source language, shown in Fig. \ref{fig:higher-order-ad-example} (a) and (b), that we may want to differentiate.
+The forward and reverse mode derivatives that our CHAD implementation generates for these programs are listed in Fig. \ref{fig:higher-order-ad-example} (c) and (d), again modulo minor simplifications that aid legibility but have no significant run-time implications.\footnote{For information on the exact simplifications performed, see Appendix \ref{appx:impl-simpl}.}